rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers.

-*Description*: List of bond orders for bonds in `bondAtomList`.
+*Description*: Array of bond orders for bonds in `bondAtomList`.
 Must be values between 1 and 4, defining single, double, triple, and quadruple bonds.

 *Example*: